John Fulton Folinsbee: New Hope

-The Folinsbees purchased an acre of riverfront land about a quarter-mile upstream from the bridge, across the street from the house they were renting.
+The Folinsbees purchased an acre of riverfront land in New Hope, about a quarter-mile upstream from the bridge and across the street from the house they were renting.
 In 1924, they hired architect (and landscape painter) Morgan Colt to design them an Arts & Crafts-style house and studio.
 Folinsbee painted dozens of views of the river from the property - most notably Winter Nocturne (1926), River Ice (c.1936), and his last major work, Zero Morning (1970) - and some views of the house itself.
 They lived at 160 North Main Street until their deaths.

 In 1929, the Folinsbees were among the founders of Phillips' Mill, an arts center housed in a former grist mill, and Ruth Folinsbee served as the first vice-president of its community association.
 He participated in art exhibitions there from 1929 into the 1960s.
 His Shag Ledge (c.1959) was awarded the 1963 First Patron's Prize by Phillips' Mill.
 The Folinsbees were also founding members of the Bucks County Playhouse.